Timmy80/polytech-ansible/README.md

 # Ansible for Polytech VM

-This [Ansible](https://www.ansible.com/) playbook is use to pre-install Polytech VM machine with useful learning softwares.
+This [Ansible](https://www.ansible.com/) playbook is used to pre-install Polytech VMs with useful learning softwares.

 ## Installation